shader-slang/slang-binaries/spirv-tools/README.md

 As a convenience a Nix flake is included here.
 To just build everything with it run [`./build.sh`](./build.sh).

+* Note: Since Nix 2.4, an argument was required to explicitly opt-in to unstable features like 'nix build' using a configuration setting or command-line argument.
+Older versions of Nix do not require the opt-in.

+It is recommended to add support in your /etc/var/nix.conf file if you've a 2.4+ nix version as follows:

+    experimental-features = nix-command flakes

 For manual usage it has the following targets defined:

 ```bash